quxios/QMapEditor/app/HELP.md

 [RPGMakerWebs thread](https://forums.rpgmakerweb.com/index.php?threads/qplugins-latest-qimport.73023/)

 # Controls
-* Move items around in the Map Objects panel by drag-n-drop
+* Move `Map Objects` around in the `Map Objects panel` by drag-n-drop
-* Pan Map with middle mouse button / right mouse button
+* Pan `Map` by holding down middle mouse button or right mouse button
-* Select Map Object by left clicking it
+* Select `Map Object` by left clicking it in the `Map Objects panel` or by clicking its image on the `Map`
-* Move Map Object by drag-n-drop.
+* Move` Map Object` by drag-n-drop or with the arrow keys.
 Disable grid snapping when dragging by holding down Alt
+* Inc or Dec input field values with scroll wheel
-* Zoom Map in/out with scroll wheel
+* Zoom `Map` in/out with scroll wheel
+* Lock a `Map Object` by clicking on the lock icon next to it's name in the `Map Objects panel`
+* Hide a `Map Object` by clicking on the eye icon next to it's name in the `Map Objects panel`.
+This will only hide it in the editor, not in game!

 # Instructions